-Asatru: Think Viking Gods and traits such as courage, truth and honour.
+Asatru.
+More commonly called Heathenry. Ásatrú translates as “Faith in the German Gods”.
 Modern day practitioners use historical, archaeological and folkloric evidence as the basis of the faith.

 Located in Wiltshire this Neolithic and Bronze age ceremonial site boasts the largest stone circles in Britain.
 Avebury and its surroundings are UNESCO heritage sites.
 Free to enter, choose this spell-binding venue.